clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

       are stored in your :file:`$HOME/.ssh` directory, you do not need to include the *--generate-ssh-keys* option.

-   Your output from this command will look similar to this output, where [user] is your user name:
+   The output from this command will look similar to this output, where [user] is your user name:

    .. code-block:: console